adamrmoss/ng-luna/README.md

 - `'IBM Plex Sans', sans-serif` - Default sans-serif font used by components
 - `'IBM Plex Mono', monospace` - Monospace font
 - `'IBM Plex Serif', serif` - Serif font

+**Note:** The ng-luna components will automatically use these fonts once they are available in your assets folder.

 ## Components